coro121/documentation-samples/operating-systems-admin.md

 sh-4.2# touch /.autorelabel
 ```

-8. Finally, exit the chroot and initram shells.
-Login with the new root password after the host boots into RHEL.
+8. Finally, exit the `chroot` and `initram` shells.
+Log in with the new root password after the host boots into RHEL.

 ```python
 sh-4.2# exit